Should I apply to the MA or the PhD program?

 The following summary omits many details.
 For a complete explanation of degree requirements, visit Current Students.
-Students who already hold an MA will usually begin in "Year 2," though the details of each student's program must be worked out with the Director of Graduate Studies.
+Students who already hold an MA may receive credit for some of their previous graduate coursework, although the details of each student's program must be worked out with the Director of Graduate Studies.

-Take ENCR 8100, Introduction to Literary Research, as a fourth first-term course; otherwise, take three graded courses each semester.
+Take ENGL 8800, Introduction to Literary Research, as a fourth first-term course; otherwise, take three graded courses each semester.
+In the spring these will include the Pedagogy Seminar.
 Some students choose to perform some light duty (about 100 hours per semester) in paid positions, either grading for a course or assisting a faculty member with research.

 Take three graded courses each semester.
 Complete the foreign language requirement ("mastery" of one language or "proficiency" in two) by the end of this year or the beginning of the next.
-Take three graded courses in the fall, including the ENPG 8800: Pedagogy Seminar.
-In the spring, take three graded courses.
 Teach one section of the first-year writing course each semester.
 Plan for PhD oral exams.

 Audit one course each semester.
 Take the PhD oral exam, ordinarily by the end of fall term.
 In the spring, attend ENGL 9995, a seminar for dissertation writers.
 Form a dissertation committee and prepare a dissertation prospectus to be approved by June 1.
 Supervised by a faculty member, teach discussion sections each semester for one of the big undergraduate surveys of English and American Literature, in Southern Literature, or in Shakespeare.
 Over the summer, begin writing the dissertation